maxszymanski/maxszymanski/README.md

-  I'm excited about the opportunities in the world of Frontend Development and ready for new challenges.
-Thanks for visiting my profile!
+<h3 align="center"> I'm excited about the opportunities in the world of Frontend Development and ready for new challenges.
+Thanks for visiting my profile!</h3>